IamJoof/ChatWithGemini/README.md

 2. Create a copy of this file and name it .env.
 3. Open the new .env file and paste the API key.

-Note to sir Aaron:
+Note to Sir Aaron:
 The VITE_GEMINI_API_KEY in the example file is set to SECRET_API_KEY_PLACEHOLDER.
 I have sent the actual working API Key to you via private message.
 Please use that key to run the project.

-The .env file should look like this:
+Your .env file should look like this:

 ```env
 VITE_GEMINI_API_KEY=your_actual_api_key_here